 Lifestyle Changes/Complementary Therapies

-Of the treatments we share above, the most notable new therapies are TMS and the use of psychedelics, i.e. ketamine and Spravato®.
+Of the treatments we share above, the most notable new therapies are TMS and the use of ketamine and SPRAVATO®.
 While lifestyle changes, and mindfulness, meditation, yoga, and tai chi aren’t necessarily mainstream, they aren’t necessarily new, either.
-However, psychedelics and transcranial magnetic stimulation (TMS) are new, and evidence shows they offer fast-acting and long-lasting symptom relief for the symptoms of depression and anxiety.
+However, these treatments and transcranial magnetic stimulation (TMS) are new, and evidence shows they offer fast-acting and long-lasting symptom relief for the symptoms of depression and anxiety.

 Mental Health in 2023: Increasing Awareness and Access